jddf/spec/draft-ucarion-jddf-xx.md

-The principle of common patterns in JSON is why JDDF does not support 64-bit integers, as these are usually transmitted over JSON in a non-interoperable (i.e., not respecting the recommendations in Section 2.2 of {{RFC7493}}) or mutually inconsistent (e.g., using hexadecimal versus base64) ways.
+The principle of common patterns in JSON is why JDDF does not support 64-bit integers, as these are usually transmitted over JSON in a non-interoperable (i.e., ignoring the recommendations in Section 2.2 of {{RFC7493}}) or mutually inconsistent (e.g., using hexadecimal versus base64) ways.

 The principle of clear correspondence to common programming languages is why JDDF does not support, for example, a data type for numbers up to 2**53-1.